Google Ads Management: How to Manage Your Google Ads Like an Expert in 2020

 2.Improving your google ads quality score

-Google Adwords calculates a quality score for every single keyword in your account.
+Google Ads calculates a quality score for every single keyword in your account.
 The higher your keyword Quality Score, the better your ad positioning and lower will be the cost.

 Quality score depends on click-through rates, ad relevance, and landing page experience.
 These parameters are evaluated by Google and a score gets assigned to every keyword.
 Although the exact way Google calculates quality score is still a mystery, Improving the CTR (which also increases return on investment), relevance, as well as landing page experience, can have a positive impact.
 We have created a guide to improving quality score.